 Compensated absences are absences for which employees will be paid, such as vacation and sick leave.
 The Port records unpaid vacation and sick leave for compensated absences as an expense and liability when incurred.
+The accrued short-term and long-term compensated absence balance at December 31, 2014 is \$23,047.

-Compensatory leave time may accumulate up to a maximum of eighty hours per hourly employee, unless approved by both the employee and the Executive Director.
+Compensatory leave time may accumulate up to a maximum of eighty hours per hourly employee, unless approved by the Executive Director.
 The employee may elect to receive compensatory time off instead of cash payment for overtime pay (both are computed at 1.5 times the hours worked).

 Vacation leave, which may be accumulated up to an employee's amount of vacation hours accrued during a twenty four month period, is payable upon separation, retirement or death.
 Sick leave may accumulate up to 1,056 hours and upon separation or retirement, employees receive payment of unused sick leave up to a maximum of 120 hours.
-The accrued short-term and long-term compensated absence balances at December 31, 2013 were \$-0- and \$21,862, respectively.